johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-28-how-we-fixed-my-seo/index.md

 ![screenshot from Google Search Console showing performance over time](screenshot-of-performance.webp)

-Observe the massive drop off in February 2023.
+Observe the massive drop off in October 2022.
 And then the recovery in October / November 2023.
 It's a similar story to the ahrefs graph above.
 Further to that, here is the traffic for 28 days in February 2023 vs 28 days in October / November 2023:

 ![screenshot from Google Search Console showing few results in February 2023 vs lots of results in October / November 2023](screenshot-google-search-console.webp)